 When a Level I or Level II inspection suggests a hidden hazard and the evaluation cannot be performed without access to concealed areas, a Level III inspection is recommended.
 This type of inspection confirms the proper construction and condition of concealed portions of the chimney structure and the flue.
 Level III inspections are generally necessary when investigating an incident that has caused damage to a chimney or building, or where a hazard is detected and suspected.
 Both the Chimney Safety Institute of America and the National Fire Protection Association recommend yearly chimney inspections to help prevent fire and carbon monoxide poisonings.

 Are you buying, selling, or renting a home?
-For the sale of a property, rental agreement, or for insurance purposes, we offer chimney inspections and certifications.
-We work with home buyers, home sellers, and Realtors.
+For the sale of a property, rental agreement, or insurance purposes, we offer chimney inspections and certifications.
+We work with home buyers, home sellers, and REALTORS®.
 The inspection is pass/fail and includes recommended repairs, if needed.